MAMware/court-jurdroids/README.md

 ## Who is this for?

 * **Researchers & Analysts:** Simulating court scenarios, testing mechanism designs, studying potential voting patterns.
-* **Developers:** Working on the juror generation tool itself or integrating simulated jurors into other Kleros-related testing tools.
+* **Developers:** Working on the juror generation tool itself or integrating simulated jurors into other virtual courts.
-* **Protocol Developers:** Stress-testing Kleros contracts with diverse simulated juror data.
+* **Protocol Developers:** Stress-testing with diverse simulated juror data.

 ## Prerequisites